Application Process for International Students

 • Trinity Integrated Skills in English II exam (merit in all four skills)

-Request at least one recommendation from a teacher who has taught you in a major subject (English, history, mathematics, science or foreign language).
-Although not required, you are welcome to submit more than one.
+Request at least one recommendation from your secondary school counselor or a teacher who has taught you in a major subject (history, mathematics, science or English).

-The Certification of Finances can be found here Please note the log-in information needed to complete this form is only provided after you submit your application.
+The Allegheny College Certification of Finances form can be found here Please note the log-in information needed to complete this form is only provided after you submit your application.
+You may submit a copy of your International Student Financial Aid Application (ISFAA) or CSS Profile if you have filled it out for other institutions.

 By United States law, we cannot issue the SEVIS Form I-20 until we receive authoritative documentation that you have adequate financial support for your education.
 This is to ensure that you will have adequate financial support through your entire education at Allegheny College.
 Providing false information can jeopardize your status as a non-immigrant as well as your status as a student at Allegheny College.